macgregor/endlessfrontier_api/README.md

 1. `./gradlew build`
 2. `java -jar build/output/endlessfrontier-rest-0.0.1/endlessfrontier-rest.jar server`

+## API Documentation
+Swagger is used to automatically generate API documentation, unfortunately it isnt completely automated yet since part of the process requires having an npn application installed.
+Once that is installed, however, generating the documentation is simple.

+1. `npm install -g spectacle-docs`
+2. `./gradleq generateDocs`

+This relies on the [swagger gradle plugin](https://github.com/gigaSproule/swagger-gradle-plugin) to generate swagger.json, the swagger documentation specification file.
+Next I use a command line tool called [spectacle](https://github.com/sourcey/spectacle) to turn swagger.json into a decent looking html web site.
+This can then be deployed wherever.
+I have this repositories Github Pages set up to host it, you just add the push the files.

 ## Heroku
 If you have never worked with Heroku before their [getting started guide](https://devcenter.heroku.com/articles/getting-started-with-java#introduction) is a good crash course.